Siege of San José del Cabo: Siege

 On 8 February, Lt.
-Archibald McRae of the La Paz garrison, had reached Lt.
-Heywood, ascertained the desperate situation, and then sailed for Mazatlan to inform Commodore William B. Shubrick, who dispatched the Southampton to La Paz, so the USS Cyane could relieve San Jose del Cabo.
+Archibald McRae of the La Paz garrison, had reached Heywood, ascertained the desperate situation, and then sailed for Mazatlan to inform Commodore William B. Shubrick, who dispatched the Southampton to La Paz, so the USS Cyane could relieve San Jose del Cabo.
 At sundown on 14 February at 3:30 pm, the Cyane reached the waters off San José del Cabo, and on the next morning, offloaded 89 seamen, 5 marines, and 8 officers, onto the beach along with a field piece under the command of Capt.
 Dupont.

 The force from the Cyane advanced toward the hamlet of San Vicente, where the insurgents had concentrated, but this did not stop Dupont's advance, supported by the guns of the Cyane.
-Lt.
 Heywood took 30 of his men and attacked the Mexicans still occupying the town, and then joined up with the Cyane men.

 Aftermath

 The Mexicans retreated to Las Animas and then onto San Jose Viejo.
 The United States military sent reinforcements and would follow this victory up by going on the offensive under the command of Col. Burton from La Paz.
 The Americans captured Pineda in a raid on his headquarters at San Antonio, several miles south of La Paz.
 On March 30, 1848 Burton's forces defeated the remaining Mexican forces under Governor Castro in the Skirmish of Todos Santos and dispersed them.
 Soon after returning they learned of the March 6th Truce and the peace treaty.